-The City is committed to making sure that everyone has access to safe, warm spaces this winter.
-By collaborating with partners, the City is doing everything it can to ensure that no one is left without the help they need during the harsh winter months.
+The City and its partners work together to ensure that no one is left without the help they need during the harsh winter months.

-From providing overnight winter shelter shuttles to help you get to emergency shelters, and accessing City Recreation facilities and libraries to keep you warm, we're here to help keep you safe through the cold winter.
+We provide overnight shuttles to emergency shelters and offer City recreation facilities and libraries as places to warm up all winter long.
+We're here to help keep you safe through the cold months.

 During Cold Temperatures